lenaschimmel/sc2rf/README.md

                               [--unique NUM] [--max-intermission-length NUM]
                               [--max-intermission-count NUM] [--max-name-length NUM]
                               [--max-ambiguous NUM] [--force-all-parents]
+                              [--select-sequences INTERVAL] [--enable-deletions]
+                              [--rebuild-examples]
-                              input [input ...]
+                              [input ...]

 Analyse SARS-CoV-2 sequences for potential, unknown recombinant variants.

 positional arguments:
-  input                 input sequences to test, as aligned .fasta file(s)
+  input                 input sequences to test, as aligned .fasta file(s) (default:
+                        None)

 optional arguments:
-  -h, --help            show this help message and exit

-  --parents INTERVAL, -p INTERVAL
+  -h, --help            show this help message and exit --parents INTERVAL, -p INTERVAL
-                        Allowed umber of potential parents of a recombinant. (default: 2-4)
+                        Allowed umber of potential parents of a recombinant. (default:
+                        2-4)
   --breakpoints INTERVAL, -b INTERVAL
-                        Allowed number of breakpoints in a recombinant. (default: 1-4)

-  --clades [{all,20I,20H,...} ...], -c [{all,20I,20H,...} ...]
+                        Allowed number of breakpoints in a recombinant. (default: 1-4) --clades [{all,20I,20H,...} ...], -c [{all,20I,20H,...} ...]
                         List of clades which are considered as potential parents.
 Use Nextclade names, i.e. "21A".
-Also accepts "all". (default: ['20I', '20H', '20J', '21A', '21K', '21L'])
+Also accepts "all". (default:
+                        ['20I', '20H', '20J', '21A', '21K', '21L', '21BA3'])

-  --unique NUM, -u NUM  Minimum of substitutions in a sample which are unique to a potential
+  --unique NUM, -u NUM  Minimum of substitutions in a sample which are unique to a
-                        parent clade, so that the clade will be considered. (default: 2)
+                        potential parent clade, so that the clade will be considered.
+                        (default: 2)
   --max-intermission-length NUM, -l NUM
                         The maximum length of an intermission in consecutive substitutions.
-                        Intermissions are stretches to be ignored when counting breakpoints.
+Intermissions are stretches to be ignored when counting breakpoints. (default: 2) --max-intermission-count NUM, -i NUM
-                        (default: 2)

-  --max-intermission-count NUM, -i NUM
                         The maximum number of intermissions which will be ignored.
-Surplus intermissions count towards the number of breakpoints. (default: 8)
+                        Surplus intermissions count towards the number of breakpoints.
+                        (default: 8)
   --max-name-length NUM, -n NUM
-                        Only show up to NUM characters of sample names. (default: 30)

-  --max-ambiguous NUM, -a NUM
+                        Only show up to NUM characters of sample names. (default: 30) --max-ambiguous NUM, -a NUM
-                        Maximum number of ambiguous nucs in a sample before it gets ignored.
+                        Maximum number of ambiguous nucs in a sample before it gets ignored. (default: 50) --force-all-parents, -f
-                        (default: 50)

-  --force-all-parents, -f
                         Force to consider all clades as potential parents for all sequences.
-                        Only useful for debugging. (default: False)
+Only useful for debugging. (default: False) --select-sequences INTERVAL, -s INTERVAL
+                        Use only a specific range of inpur sequences.
+DOES NOT YET WORK WITH MULTIPLE INPUT FILES. (default: 0-999999) --enable-deletions, -d
+                        Include deletions in lineage comparision. (default: False) --rebuild-examples, -r
+                        Rebuild the mutations in examples by querying cov-spectrum.org.
+                        (default: False)

 An Interval can be a single number ("3"), a closed interval ("2-5" ) or an open one ("4-" or "-7").
 The limts are inclusive.
 Only positive numbers are supported.
 ```

 # No output / some sequences not shown